VincenzoMarcovecchio/portfolio-v2/content/Form_validation.md

 ```

-Now will wrap everything inside the form element end we will give it a submit button. the final result will look somenthing like this
+Now will wrap everything inside the form element end we will give it a submit button. the final result will look something like this

 ```
 <form className="my__form">